AlexsanderHamir/GoFlow/README.md

 1. The first stage acts as the **generator**, feeding data into the pipeline.
 Configure it accordingly.
 2. The last stage acts as the **sink**, consuming and discarding data.
-3. Stats are printed to the terminal by default.
+3. Multiple stages can share the same configuration.
-4. Multiple stages can share the same configuration.
+4. When starting the simulation, you must specify one of the available output modes using the `DataPresentationChoices` option.

 ## Stats Explanation